uw-dims/dims-adminguide/docs/source/trident.rst

 .. note::

-    The `Trident documenation`_ gave the information used to configure the ``/etc/aliases`` file and the ``/etc/postfix/virtual`` file, but then just said "Of course do configure the rest of Postfix properly."
+    The `Trident documentation`_ gave the information used to configure the ``/etc/aliases`` file and the ``/etc/postfix/virtual`` file, but then just said "Of course do configure the rest of Postfix properly."
 I don't really know what that means, so that's why